deficollective/defiscan/src/content/protocols/uniswap-v3-arbitrum.md

 update_date: "2025-01-31"
 ---

-⚠️ During our analysis, we identified three unverified contracts, [NFTDescriptor](https://arbiscan.io/address/0x42B24A95702b9986e82d421cC3568932790A48Ec#code), [NonfungibleTokenPositionDescriptor](https://arbiscan.io/address/0x91ae842A5Ffd8d12023116943e72A606179294f3#code) and [Multicall](https://arbiscan.io/address/0xadF885960B47eA2CD9B55E6DAc6B42b7Cb2806dB#code), on Arbitrum.
-While these contracts remain unverified, if they match the deployed code on Ethereum mainnet, we can confirm the upgradability risk remains low.
-We strongly recommend that Uniswap verifies these contracts to ensure transparency and alignment with their security standards.

 # Summary

 Uniswap v3 is an AMM that builds upon Uniswap v2 by introducing a concentrated liquidity model, providing liquidity providers with granular control over capital allocation.
 Unlike v2, where liquidity is distributed uniformly across all price ranges, v3 allows LPs to specify custom price ranges in which their liquidity is active.
 This approach significantly improves capital efficiency, as LPs can concentrate their assets in high-demand price ranges, earning fees only within those specified ranges.